NathanDarcy/hangman/README.md

 # Optional
 You can run this application without the MySQL database.
-Instead of selecting a word from the database, hangman will use "hangman" as its default word.
+Instead of selecting a word from the database, hangman will pick from a default list of words as its puzzle word.

 TODO:
   Styling UI